JANQLIANGTSAI/janqliangtsai.github.io/about.md

 ---

+_create sustainable and innovative solutions to solve real problems, challenges, and needs in administrative and academic areas at Fresno State._

 Lead IT technology innovation within the university, including:

 * Engagement with key stakeholders to identify and understand opportunities for IT technology innovation with significant impacts to the university's core missions;